Why You Really Need to Visit St. Petersburg, Florida

 Adding to the cachet of Central Avenue, the Morean's Chihuly Collection (a trove of fantastical blown-glass creations by Dale Chihuly) moved inside a new gallery designed to help the viewer appreciate every curl and spire.
 The artist reportedly chose St. Petersburg because of its commitment to art and arts education.
 Gallery owner and multimedia artist Chad Mize even designed a popular T-shirt that proudly proclaims, in bold lettering, this city's place among the world's biggest cultural hubs: "Paris, London, Tokyo, St. Pete."

-"Originally, it was tongue-in-cheek, but we actually are kind of in that league," says Mize, who has sold more than 60,000 items with his World Tour design.
+"Originally, it was tongue-in-cheek, but we actually are kind of in that league," said Mize, who has sold more than 60,000 items with his World Tour design.
 "We are definitely an arts city in terms of culture and desirability."

 Shoppers along Central Avenue can browse through the curated housewares at ZaZoo'd, snag affordable handmade jewelry at SaltLight Art, and find on-trend fashions under $60 at Misred.
 Stroll past the murals that decorate refurbished buildings, some of which Mize painted after he moved to St. Pete, attracted by its heritage and potential for growth.
-"I loved the kitsch of it, the neon signs, the roadside-attraction aspect, and also the water," he says.
+"I loved the kitsch of it, the neon signs, the roadside-attraction aspect, and also the water," he said.
 "Now there's just so much—new restaurants and more stuff to do."

 Like Central Avenue, Beach Drive has done its part to spur the city's renaissance.
 The Museum of Fine Arts, which anchors this thoroughfare with neoclassical grandeur, celebrated its 50th anniversary in 2015.
-Its hand-some interiors are reminiscent of a grand, old estate, one where there just happens to be a Monet hanging on the wall.
+Its handsome interiors are reminiscent of a grand, old estate, one where there just happens to be a Monet hanging on the wall.
 (It's one of his Houses of Parliament paintings, just in case you're wondering.)

 Sunken Gardens and Surreal Experiences